wp-plugins/email-address-encoder/readme.txt

 = What does this plugin do? =

 This plugin hooks into the WordPress filters like `the_content`, `widget_text` and others (additional filters can be added).
 On each filter a quick (disableable) search for an @-sign is performed.
 If an @-sign is found, a (overridable) regular expression looks for plain text email addresses.
 Found email addresses are replaced with the return value of `eae_encode_str()` (changeable), which obfuscates the email addresses to protect it from being read by email-harvesting robots.
 This function is slightly faster than WP's built-in `antispambot()` and uses additional hexadecimal entities.

+= How can I make sure the plugin works? =

+You cannot use Firebug, Web Inspector or Dragonfly, because they decode decimal/hexadecimal entities into plain text.
+To make sure email addresses are encoded, right-click/secondary-click the page, click "View Source", "View Page Source" or "Source" and search for any plain text email addresses.

 = How can I use WP's antispambot() function instead? =